pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 - The historical `docker0` diagram was not generalized to all Kubernetes networking.
 - Four Kubernetes communication categories were identified.
 - CNI was connected to Pod networking.
-- Historical kubelet CNI options were treated as course-version context.
 - Pod volumes and container mounts were introduced.
 - Ephemeral and persistent storage concepts were distinguished.
 - PV and PVC were introduced.
 - ConfigMap and Secret volume projection was distinguished from persistent storage.
 - CSI was introduced.
 - Pod object fields were reviewed.
-- YAML indentation and collection syntax were reviewed.
+- YAML manifest structure was reviewed.
 - Manifest submission was distinguished from workload readiness.
-- Pod startup events were connected to lifecycle observation.
+- Pod conditions and startup events were connected to runtime observation.
 - Pod description and application logs were distinguished.
+- `kubectl exec` was connected to in-container process execution.
+- Interactive execution options were reviewed.
+- Minimal container images were distinguished from full Linux hosts.
+- Exit codes were recognized as runtime evidence.
+- Labels were introduced.
+- `spec` and `status` were distinguished.
+- Live-object YAML inspection was introduced.
+- Server-generated fields were distinguished from reusable desired-state configuration.
 - A layered Pod troubleshooting workflow was established.

 ## What I Learned

-- Kubernetes schedules Pods rather than individual containers inside a Pod.
+- Kubernetes schedules Pods while containers remain the underlying runtime processes.
-- Containers in the same Pod share the Pod networking environment.
-- CNI provides the integration model for Pod networking.
-- Kubernetes volumes can provide both ephemeral and persistent-storage-related behavior depending on the volume type.
-- YAML manifests describe the desired configuration of Kubernetes objects.
-- Creating a Pod object and having a healthy running workload are separate states.
+- Pod conditions provide more detailed evidence than a single summary status.
+- `kubectl exec` provides targeted runtime inspection inside a running container.
+- Application containers may not contain general Linux diagnostic tools.
-- Events, descriptions, and logs provide different layers of troubleshooting evidence.
+- Container exit codes provide useful troubleshooting evidence.
+- `kubectl get -o yaml` exposes the full Kubernetes object representation.
+- `spec` represents desired configuration while `status` represents observed state.
+- Live-object YAML can contain server-generated fields that should be reviewed before reuse.